MJeat/Personal-CTFd/README.md

 # CTFd-Instance/
 The folder consists of:
+## CTFd-Static-Instance.md
+This covers the static and beginner instances and how the containers work.
+One sample web-challenge will be given to set up for testing and learning.

 ## CTFd-Dynamic-Instance.md
 Learn how to set up instances to host any challenges that require links, such as web, crypto, and rev. It will mention how to set up a TLS connection for the instances to work.
 Most importantly, this is the part where the "Start Instance" button is covered/created.